MIT CSAIL uses AI to create 3D motion sculptures

 Currently, MoSculp only works with single-subject videos, but the team hopes to expand it to multiple people.
 In the future, they believe it could be used to study things like social disorders, team dynamics, and interpersonal interactions.

-“Dance and highly-skilled athletic motions often seem like ‘moving sculptures’ but they only create fleeting and ephemeral shapes,” Courtney Brigham, communications lead at Adobe, said.
+“Dance and highly skilled athletic motions often seem like ‘moving sculptures’, but they only create fleeting and ephemeral shapes,” said Courtney Brigham, communications lead at Adobe.
 “This work shows how to take motions and turn them into real sculptures with objective visualizations of movement, providing a way for athletes to analyze their movements for training, requiring no more equipment than a mobile camera and some computing time.”